Score and Methodology

 The overall illness risk score is determined by the highest of the individual risk scores for COVID-19, flu, stomach bug, and colds and other illnesses.

 How often is the data updated?

 Kinsa data is updated daily.
-However, counties only report COVID-19 and flu data once a week, so the COVID-19 and flu data is updated as available.
-To smooth out daily fluctuations, we calculate COVID-19, flu, and stomach bug illness levels using a 7-day rolling average of the data.
+However, states only report flu data once a week, so the flu data is updated as available.
+To smooth out daily fluctuations, we calculate COVID-19, flu, and stomach bug illness levels using a 7-day rolling average or rolling sum of the data.
 Because colds can vary more from day to day, we use a 14-day rolling average to calculate the percent of Kinsa users with colds or other illnesses.

 Suggested behaviors for each risk level